 After a leisurely breakfast, grab your camera and hop into your hire car for a tour of Cape Town's scenic suburbs.
 Drive south to Boulders Beach, home to a colony of endangered African penguins.
 Here, a boardwalk winds through the nesting site, allowing you to see these comical little birds up close.
 Next on the itinerary is Hout Bay, a picturesque fishing town accessed by Chapman's Peak Drive—a winding route famous for its stunning cliff views.
 When you get there, treat yourself to a fresh seafood lunch.

-Afterwards, it's time to head back to the city center for an afternoon trip to Robben Island.
+Afterward, it's time to head back to the city center for an afternoon trip to Robben Island.
 Sightseeing boats leave from the V&A Waterfront, and include a tour of the island on which Nelson Mandela was incarcerated for 18 years.
 Here, ex-prisoners explain the story behind the world's most notorious prison, and the role it played in South Africa's fight for freedom.
-When you get back to the Waterfront, spend an hour or two strolling the vibrant boardwalk before choosing one of its many restaurants for dinner.
+When you get back to the Waterfront spend an hour or two strolling the vibrant boardwalk before choosing one of its many restaurants for dinner.

 Your fourth day in South Africa brings you back to the coast - to the idyllic town of Hermanus, known as one of the best whale-watching spots in the southern hemisphere.
 From June to December, southern right whales can be seen in the town's deep bay, often within a 100 meters of shore.
 The best place to spot them from is Gearing's Point, a rocky promontory with elevated ocean panoramas.
 Alternatively, book a whale-watching tour with a local company like Southern Right Charters.
 Even if you're not traveling during whale season, Hermanus is a worthwhile stop, with a wealth of gourmet restaurants—Burgundy is special not only for its excellent menu but for its seaside views as well.